 The Curve Pods

-On the 2nd September 2016, Slough Museum made a welcome return to its home town by moving into The Curve, the newly established library and cultural hub for Slough.
+Slough Museum is proud to have eight Pods in The Curve, the central library and cultural hub for Slough.

-Its presence here is in the form of 8 newly created themed exhibition ‘pods’ which explore the heritage of the town, focusing on its nationally important industrial heritage and the history of its pioneering, vibrant community.
+These themed Pods, located over three floors, explore the heritage of the town, focusing on its nationally important industrial heritage and the history of its pioneering, vibrant community.

 A Sense of Place